daolicloud/daolinet-openstack/README.md

-DaoliNet for Lightweight Docker Networking
+DaoliNet for Efficient and Dynamic Docker Networking
 =================

 DaoliNet is a Software Defined Networking (SDN) system that is designed to provide efficient and dynamic connection for Docker containers, which is suitable for the lightweight and ephemeral nature of micro-servicing workloads of Docker containers.